Abhi9108865162/pes_asic_class/README.md

 ![Screenshot from 2023-08-26 10-07-16](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/910449b9-2b4c-4520-98c4-d4f34562c0ac)

 ![Screenshot from 2023-08-26 10-07-28](https://github.com/Abhi9108865162/pes_asic_class/assets/141741065/f892ed77-b4b1-4194-b0c3-79478a0c655b)
+## Synthesis
+### Synthesis is the process of transforming a high-level hardware description (often written in a hardware description language like Verilog or VHDL) into a lower-level representation consisting of gates, flip-flops, and other logic elements.
+This process optimizes the design for factors such as performance, area, and power, making it suitable for implementation on hardware platforms like FPGAs or ASICs
 * In the context of digital design and hardware description languages (HDLs) like Verilog, the ".v" extension is used to indicate that a file contains Verilog source code.
 Verilog is a popular HDL used for describing the behavior and structure of digital circuits.
 The ".v" extension is a common convention to help identify Verilog files.

 * In Yosys, the read_verilog command is used to read and parse Verilog files.
 Verilog is a hardware description language (HDL) commonly used for describing digital circuits and systems.
 The read_verilog command allows you to import Verilog source files into Yosys for further processing, such as synthesis, analysis, optimization, and verification.